 Complete Ireland Experience

 Ireland has more myths and legends than you’d dare to believe.
 It has more gorgeous coastlines and majestic mountains than your camera could capture.
-And there’s enough lively bars to satisfy even the most dedicated of party goers.
+And there’s enough lively bars with traditional music to satisfy even the most dedicated of fun seekers.

 - Explore historic Belfast on an insightful city tour and learn the tragic history of the Titanic disaster